kryptokinght/react-tuts/blog-react-app/README.md

 6. Create your first reducer reducer_posts for action FETCH_POSTS which redcues the received posts data array into object form {1:{post1}, 2:{post2}, 3:{post3}}
    using loadsh mapKeys(arrayName, '<YOUR_KEY>') function.
+7. Integrating our <PostsIndex> with FETCH_POSTS action using connect in a shortcut way.
+8.